 Art.
-28. Ordinary meetings are held weekly in the Society's rooms from October to May inclusive, at such dates and time as the Council may appoint.
-All other meetings called by the Council are termedextraordinary meetings.
-Four days' previous notice of any meeting shall be sent by post to all members residing in the United Kingdom.
+28. Ordinary meetings are held weekly in he Society's rooms from October to May inclusive, it such dates and time as the Council may appoint.
+All other meetings called by the Council are ermed extraordinary meetings.
+Four days' previous notice of any meeting shall be sent by bost to all members residing in the United Kingdom.

 Art.
-29. The meetings shall be presided over by the President, or, in his absence, by the Vice-President, or, failing him, the senior member of the Council present, or failing these, a Chairman to be selected by those present.
-For the transaction of business seven members shall form a quorum.
+29. The meetings shall be presided over by he President, or, in his absence, by the Vice-President, or failing him, the senior member of he Council present, or, failing these, a Chairman to be selected by those present.
+For the transaction of business seven members shall form a quorum, except for the settling of the Society's Reference Lists of Stamps, for which purpose three members shall form a quorum.
 Art.
-30. The Council may call an extraordinary meeting at any time, and they shall call one on the request in writing signed by not less than twenty members, who shall state in such request the question for which they desire such meeting to be called.
+30. The Council may call an extraordinaty meeting at any time, and they shall call one on the request in writing signed by not less that twenty members, who shall state in such reques the question for which they desire such meeting to be called.

 Art.
-31. As soon as the chair is taken the minutes of the previous meeting shall be read.
-The business appointed for the day is to be next proceeded with as stated in the agenda (if any), unless the meeting shall otherwise determine.
-Novelties, forgeries, and other matters of interest are to be exhibited after the business of the meeting has been concluded.
+31. As soon as the chair is taken the minutes of the previous meeting shall be read The business appointed for the day is to be ner, proceeded with as stated in the agenda (if any unless the meeting shall otherwise determine Novelties, forgeries, and other matters of interes are to be exhibited after the business of the meeting has been concluded.

 Art.
-32. Every member attending any meeting of the Society is expected to bring his boná fide collection of the stamps named for study at such meeting.
+32. Every member attending any meeting of the Society is expected to bring his boná fui collection of the stamps named for study at such meeting.